imcgonigle/Capstone-Project-Inventory-Application/README.md

 Users can update their profile information in the setting panel.

 ## Get Started
-To get started using this application just head over to the website and sign in with google.
-I recomend visiting it on both a mobile phone as well as a laptop or desktop computer.
+To get started using this application just head over to the [website](https://inventory-application.herokuapp.com/).
+It may take up to 30 secondds to load but once it does just sign in with google.
+I recomend trying it out on both a mobile phone as well as a laptop or desktop computer.

 ## Technologies
 - Heroku